riodelphino/diagnostic-toggle.nvim/README.md

 I normally use a mixed layout with both `virtual_text` and `virtual_lines`, but sometimes I want to view only `virtual_lines` to read all messages clearly.
 Other times I need extra details like error IDs for searching online.

+If you're usin the built-in diagnostics, this might be a good option.

 ## Features